Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Fixed-point wavefunctions of FSPT phases

-Similar to the 2D case, the fermionic states of $c$ and $a$ fermions on the tetrahedra and triangles are also completely fixed by the configurations of group elements $\{g_i\}$ on vertices.
-The complex fermion occupation number of $c$ fermion is uniquely determined by the elements in $BH^3(G_b, \mathbb Z_2)$ (the obstruction free subgroup of $H^3(G_b, \mathbb Z_2)$), which was also first proposed by the special group super-cohomology construction of FSPT states.
-It is not a surprise that in 3D the complex fermion $c$ can also be regarded as a decoration (subjected to obstructions) on the intersection points of $G_b$-symmetry domain walls.
-The most interesting new feature here is that a Majorana chain can also be decorated onto the intersection lines of $G_b$-symmetry domain walls, and such a construction will generate a new set of FSPT states in 3D!
-As expected, this layer of decoration also requires a discrete spin structure on the dual trivalent lattice (with a proper resolution for the lattice sites as well, as seen in \fig{fig:dof3D}), and the Majorana fermions must be also be paired up to form Kitaev's Majorana chains (see green line in \fig{fig:dof3D}).
-However, such kind of decorations will be subjected to a fundamental obstruction on $H^4(G_b, \mathbb Z_2)$ due to fermion parity conservation.
-We will discuss all the details in section~\ref{sec:3D:spin}.
-Furthermore, the fixed point condition of wavefunction renormalization will give rise to a secondary obstruction on $H^5(G_b, U_T(1))$.
-We will explore full details in section~\ref{sec:3D:fSPT}.
+Similar to the 2D case, the fermionic states of $c$ and $a$ fermions on the tetrahedra and triangles are also completely fixed by the configuration of group elements $\{g_i\}$ on the vertices.
+The equivalence classes of complex fermion occupation number of the $c$ fermion are uniquely determined by the elements in $BH^3(G_b, \mathbb Z_2)$ (the obstruction-free subgroup of $H^3(G_b, \mathbb Z_2)$), which was also first proposed by the special group super-cohomology construction of FSPT states.
+It is not a surprise that in 3D, the complex fermion $c$ can also be regarded as a decoration (subjected to obstructions) onto the intersection points of $G_b$-symmetry domain walls.
+The most interesting new feature here is that a Majorana chain can also be decorated onto the intersection lines of $G_b$-symmetry domain walls, and such a construction generates a new set of FSPT states in 3D.
+As expected, this layer of decoration also requires a discrete spin structure on the dual trivalent lattice (with a proper resolution for the lattice sites as well, as seen in \fig{fig:dof3D}), and the Majorana fermions must also be paired to form Kitaev's Majorana chains (see the green line in \fig{fig:dof3D}).
+However, such decorations are subjected to a fundamental obstruction on $H^4(G_b, \mathbb Z_2)$ due to fermion parity conservation.
+We discuss all of the details in section~\ref{sec:3D:spin}.
+Furthermore, the fixed-point condition of wavefunction renormalization gives rise to a secondary obstruction on $H^5(G_b, U_T(1))$, which is explored in full in section~\ref{sec:3D:fSPT}.

 { }